 I spent a week or two backpacking in the Greater Yellowstone each summer from 2014-2017.
 In 2017, while searching for information on an extremely remote corner of the Absaroka Range, I came across a book by Phillip Knight, Into Deepest Yellowstone.
-As far as I can tell, Knight (joined for long stretches by his wife Alaina) is the first person on record to have hiked a loop through the Greater Yellowstone, around 1990.
-His journey was about 600 miles.
+Knight and his wife Alaina are the first hikers on record to walk a loop of the Greater Yellowstone, having completed a 640-mile trek in 1991.

 In 2018, my pal Pepperflake set out to do a Greater Yellowstone Loop.
 His route meandered a bit more than Knight's, visited more mountain ranges, and included a huge amount of scrambling, peakbagging, and rugged travel.
 His route clocked in at over 1,000 miles.

 As with any iconic landscape, there have been many other Greater Yellowstone routes proposed in recent years, many of them conforming to the current "High Route" backpacking trend.
 None of those point-to-point routes grabbed my interest though.
 I wanted to do a full loop of the Greater Yellowstone for two reasons:

 1) To illustrate the underlying unity of the Greater Yellowstone Ecosystem - to walk all the way through the mountains that almost completely encircle the park